AndreiCalazans/react-moving-forward-example/README.md

 # React Moving Forward
 --  --  --  --  --
 _This repo is an example of how to use React Hooks and Suspense together.
-It approaches examples of almost all hook APIs and also displays some other possible integration between them._
+It approaches examples of almost all hook APIs and also displays some other possible integration between them.
+It also shows how we can leverage TypeScript with React._

 ## Get started

 1) `git clone <repo_url>`
 2) `yarn`
+3) Override types - look down.
-3) `yarn start`
+4) `yarn start`

+**Override types:**

+1) Create missing `createRoot` type in @types/react-dom In `react-moving-forward-example/node_modules/@types/react-dom/index` after `createPortal`
+add:
+`export function createRoot(children: any): any;`

+2) Uncomment Suspense's maxDuration in @types/react
+In `react-moving-forward-example/node_modules/@types/react/index` search for maxDuration inside the Suspense type and uncomment maxDuration